lmalki-h/libft/README.md

 ## Project status:
-My code is not the best but it was submitted as is.
 I will be adding functions to my library as I go farther in my school program.